DataRecce/recce-documentation/docs/docs/recce-cloud/setup-gh-actions.md

           RECCE_STATE_PASSWORD: ${{ secrets.RECCE_STATE_PASSWORD}}
 ```

-For dbt Cloud users, if you use dbt Cloud to run CI/CD,
+For dbt Cloud users running CI/CD:

-1. if you have a prod job but not schedule, you can have a GitHub Action workflow (We'll provide it soon.) to trigger the job and then [download dbt artifacts](https://docs.getdbt.com/dbt-cloud/api-v2#/operations/Retrieve%20Run%20Artifact) and upload to Recce Cloud.
+1. For unscheduled production jobs: Use a GitHub Action workflow (coming soon) to trigger the job.
+The workflow will [download dbt artifacts](https://docs.getdbt.com/dbt-cloud/api-v2#/operations/Retrieve%20Run%20Artifact) and upload them to Recce Cloud.

-2. if you have a schedule job to run prod and after PR merged, you can have a GitHub Action workflow (We'll provide it soon.) to [download dbt artifacts](https://docs.getdbt.com/dbt-cloud/api-v2#/operations/Retrieve%20Run%20Artifact) and upload to Recce Cloud.
+2. For scheduled production jobs: Use a GitHub Action workflow (coming soon) to [download dbt artifacts](https://docs.getdbt.com/dbt-cloud/api-v2#/operations/Retrieve%20Run%20Artifact) and upload them to Recce Cloud.
-    - Since the GitHub Action Workflow is triggered after dbt Cloud job, it may have some latency.
+    - Note: The GitHub Action workflow is triggered after the dbt Cloud job, so there may be some latency.

 ### PR Workflow (Pull Request Branch)